Serverless architecture

 Index builder

-The index builder takes the raw data from blob storage, identifies the relevant clusters based on cluster centroids, and then writes the changes to the cluster data files in blob storage.
+The index builder takes the raw data from object storage, identifies the relevant clusters based on cluster centroids, and then writes the changes to the cluster data files in object storage.
 It takes around 10 minutes for the changes to be visible to queries.

 Freshness layer